Euro Tech (NASDAQ:CLWT) versus F45 Training (NYSE:FXLV) Critical Survey

-Euro Tech (NASDAQ:CLWT – Get Rating) and F45 Training (NYSE:FXLV – Get Rating) are both small-cap industrial products companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their risk, valuation, institutional ownership, analyst recommendations, profitability, dividends and earnings.
+Euro Tech (NASDAQ:CLWT – Get Rating) and F45 Training (NYSE:FXLV – Get Rating) are both small-cap industrial products companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their earnings, institutional ownership, valuation, risk, dividends, profitability and analyst recommendations.

-This is a summary of current ratings and recommmendations for Euro Tech and F45 Training, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Euro Tech and F45 Training, as provided by MarketBeat.

 |Sell Ratings